ricardomaraschini/tagger/README.md

 $ kubectl edit mutatingwebhookconfigurations tagger
 ```

-### Building kubectl plugin
+### Building kubectl-image plugin

 To build the kubectl image plugin you gonna need to install a few dependencies.
 Depending on the
 distribution you are using the packages may be named differently.
 To install on a Fedora release
-you can use the following commands (from within Tagger's repository root directory):
+you can run the following commands (from within Tagger's repository root directory):

 ```
 sudo dnf install -y \